Farama-Foundation/PettingZoo/README.md

 env = pistonball.env()
 ```

-Enviroments are all easily highly configurable, so that the effects of different unique enviromental parameters on multi-agent learning can be more easily studied.
-This is done in the form optional arguments bassed to the environment when it's created.
+Environments are all easily highly configurable, so that the effects of different unique environmental parameters on multi-agent learning can be more easily studied.
+This is done in the form optional arguments based to the environment when it's created.
 For example:

 ```
 cooperative_pong.env(ball_velocity=?, left_paddle_velocity=?,